Lisa Maxwell (actress): Other appearances

-On 15th January 2022 Maxwell appeared in Casualty in the episode "she's my baby" in the role of Alison.
+On 15 January 2022, Maxwell appeared in an episode of Casualty, "She's My Baby", playing Alison.

+On 1 February 2024, she appeared in an episode of The Madame Blanc Mysteries, playing Nancy.

 Personal life

 In April 2009, during an appearance on The Paul O'Grady Show, Maxwell revealed the deciding factor in her leaving The Bill was the long hours worked and that she had suffered two miscarriages during 2008.
 She also said her friend and co-star Roberta Taylor had convinced her to leave the show for the sake of her health.

-On 28 February 2012, just before a leap day (which would be the traditional day for a woman to propose), she proposed to her long-term partner Paul Jessup, with whom she has been in a relationship since 1997.
+On 28 February 2012, just before a leap day (which would be the traditional day for a woman to propose), she proposed to her long-term partner, Paul Jessup, with whom she has been in a relationship since 1997.
 She has one child with Jessup, a daughter called Beau, who was born on 11 October 1999.
 They married in 2014.

-On 14 April 2018, Maxwell appeared on an episode of Pointless Celebrities, along with fellow cast member of The Bill, Trudie Goodwin.